 More extensive changes of approach might also be considered.
 One example is the way in which changing approaches to housing developments could help to reduce the neighbourhood effect of hate crime.
 Yet, as several architects have complained to us, too many new developments effectively remain monocultures, conceived with particular types of household in mind.26 Such developments are not necessarily sustainable or diverse.

-The nascent trend among a few authorities towards housing strategies that consider diversity, including LGBTQ+ people, should be encouraged27 and not just because of the need to recognise changes in household formation away from the heteronormative nuclear family that Geddes thought planning ought to encourage.
-It is worth considering as well (and despite the lack of research on the subject) whether community diversity is itself beneficial.
+The nascent trend among a few authorities towards housing strategies that consider diversity, including LGBTQ+ people, should be supported27 and not just because of the need to recognise changes in household formation away from the heteronormative nuclear family that Geddes thought planning ought to encourage.
+This is despite the lack of research, up to now, on the extent to which community diversity is itself beneficial.
 After all, there has been plenty of work pointing to the positive effects of diversity in the corporate sector,28 not least in creating a wider range of knowledge inputs, ideas, and insights.
-In contrast, there has generally been an assumption, inspired by American commentator Robert Putnam,29 that diversity leads to mistrust and undermines cohesion in local communities.
+In contrast, there has generally been an assumption in planning, inspired by American commentator Robert Putnam,29 that diversity leads to mistrust and undermines cohesion in local communities.

 However, such evidence as there is suggests that these responses are primarily triggered as a reaction to the disruption to familiar communities, spaces and identity narratives caused by diversification.
 But once diversification has occurred, a positive effect can be discerned.30 The hostility to those who do not fit in, reflected in the neighbourhood effect on hate crimes, diminishes.31 We avoid the term ‘normalise’ to describe these processes, because of its connotations of pressure to conform.
 Instead, diversity in a neighbourhood promotes ‘usualising’32 – an increasing awareness and acceptance of humanity in all its variety.
 Diversity thus serves to usualise hitherto marginalised groups and advance their inclusion into the wider community.
 In the process, this acceptance and inclusion is positively correlated with the advancement of both social and economic capital.33

-A greater emphasis on embracing diversity would mark a step away from some of the assumptions that shaped planning practice from its origins.
-Promoting sustainability and diversity would also help to re-focus thinking onto the key planning Use Class C (dwellings) on the needs and activities of the people who occupy them.
+A greater emphasis on embracing diversity would mark a step away from some of the assumptions that have shaped planning practice since its origins.
+Promoting sustainability and diversity would also help to re-focus thinking around the key planning Use Class C (dwellings) on the needs and activities of the people who occupy them.
 Such a move would be a significant departure – and not before time.

 Of course, planning use categories in the UK are already currently undergoing what has been billed as the most radical overhaul of the system since the 1940s.
 However, the changes are primarily reactive, reflecting belated recognition of recent shifts in the nature of economic activity, particularly marked by the rise of online retail.
 Furthermore, the focus of these changes remains on property-owners and the way in which they are permitted to use their land and premises, rather than on how people use space.